Welcome to the most complete guide to the best landmarks in Madrid.

 Parque del Buen Retiro (El Retiro Park)

-El Retiro is one of the largest parks and one of the most popular attractions in Madrid for locals and tourists alike.
+El Retiro is one of the largest parks and one of the most popular Madrid landmarks for locals and tourists alike.

 This beautiful park was first opened to the public in 1868 and it is located in the city center, close to the Puerta de Alcalá.